 Chapter 2.
 The Telomere-to-Telomere Genome Project

 When the Human Genome Project (HGP) announced its completion in 2003, it was celebrated as a historic milestone.
-But here’s something surprising: the “complete” human genome wasn’t actually complete.
-About 8% of our genome remained unsequenced—not because scientists didn’t want to sequence it, but because the technology at the time simply couldn’t handle certain regions.
+Yet the “complete” human genome wasn’t actually complete.
+About 8% of our genome remained unsequenced — not because scientists didn’t want to sequence it, but because the technology at the time simply couldn’t handle certain regions.

-Think of it like trying to assemble a jigsaw puzzle where some pieces are nearly identical.
-Early sequencing technologies read short fragments of DNA (around 100–200 base pairs), which worked well for most of the genome.
-But in highly repetitive regions—where the same sequence appears over and over—these short reads couldn’t tell one repeat from another.
-It’s like having dozens of identical puzzle pieces and not knowing where each one goes.
+Early sequencing technologies read short fragments of DNA (around 100-200 base pairs), which worked well for most of the genome.
+But in highly repetitive regions — where the same sequence appears over and over — these short reads couldn’t distinguish one repeat from another, like trying to place dozens of identical puzzle pieces without knowing where each belongs.

 The missing regions weren’t random leftovers.
 They included some of the most functionally important parts of our chromosomes: centromeres (the central structures that help separate chromosomes during cell division), telomeres (the protective caps at chromosome ends), and ribosomal DNA arrays (genes that make the machinery for protein production).
 These gaps limited our understanding of chromosome stability, cell division, and even how genetic diseases develop.